Modern Slavery Statement

 Oakbrook Finance Limited and Oakbrook Loans Limited (collectively “Oakbrook”) are wholly owned subsidiaries of Oakbrook Holdings (UK) Limited.

-Oakbrook Finance Ltd was established in 2011 and provides unsecured personal loans to individuals resident in the UK through its trading style, Likely Loans.
+Oakbrook Finance Ltd was established in 2011 and provides unsecured personal loans to individuals resident in the UK through its trading styles, Likely Loans and Finio Loans.

-Oakbrook Loans Limited was established in 2012 and provides unsecured personal loans to individuals resident in the UK through its trading style, Oakbrook Loans.
+Oakbrook Loans Limited was established in 2012 and provides unsecured personal loans to individuals resident in the UK through its trading stye, Oakbrook Loans.

 Oakbrook are committed to opposing slavery and human trafficking and we do not tolerate it within our businesses or supply chains.
 We pride ourselves on high standards of ethical behaviour and integrity in all that we do.